-The default Autodesk Inventor drawing screen contains the pull-down menus, the Standard toolbar, the Features toolbar, the Sketch toolbar, the drawing area, the browser area, and the Status Bar.
+The default Autodesk Inventor drawing screen contains the pull-down menus, Standard toolbar, Features toolbar, Sketch toolbar, drawing area, browser area, and Status Bar.
 A line of quick text appears next to the icon as you move the mouse cursor over different icons.
 You may resize the Autodesk Inventor drawing window by clicking and dragging the edges of the window, or relocate the window by clicking and dragging the window title area.